Annan (Tang protectorate)

-After coming under attack by Nanzhao in 864, the Annan Protectorate was renamed Jinghai Military Command upon its reconquest by Gao Pian in 866.
+After coming under attack by Nanzhao in 864, the Annan Protectorate was renamed Jinghai Military Command (C. Jinghaiguan; V. Tĩnh Hải quân) upon its reconquest by Gao Pian in 866.
 Today the same area is sometimes known as Tonkin, the "eastern capital" of Đại Việt.
 Locally, the area is known as Bắc Kỳ (北圻), the "northern area".

 History

 Predecessors

 The territory was conquered by the Qin dynasty general Zhao Tuo after the death of Qin Shi Huang.
 In the chaos surrounding the Chu–Han Contention, he declared its independence as Nanyue and ruled from Panyu (modern Guangzhou).
 Jiaozhou was the Han dynasty country subdivision formed from the annexation of this tributary kingdom in 111 BCE and it initially comprised the areas of modern Guangdong, Guangxi, and northern Vietnam.

 During the Three Kingdoms era, Eastern Wu split from Liangguang as Guangzhou in 222 CE.
 Tang rule in northern Vietnam began in 622 after Qiu He, the Chinese warlord recognized Tang authority.